raymondclowe/roo-mission-impossible/README.md

 Output a message to the user indicating that the setup is complete.
 For example:

 ```
 Setup complete!
-The 'mr-phelps' mode has been successfully configured in the .roomodes file.
+The 'mr-phelps' mode has been successfully configured in the .roomodes file and awaits your instructions.
 ```

+Then switch to the mr-phelps mode.

 ---